hernquist/job-poster/README.md

 `npm run test`

 ### Error handling
-I used standard error handling aruond the responses and requests in the backend.
+I used standard error handling around the responses and requests in the backend.
 I modified docker to help capture and log those errors.

-And the frontend I wrote some simple error handling around fetching of data in the react components.
+And in the frontend I wrote some simple error handling around fetching of data in the react components.

 -------------------------------------------------------------------